Colour changing trees by a waterfall in central Ontario

 Vibrant fall colors emerge along the Niagara River, heralding the arrival of autumn in Niagara Falls, Ontario.

 Algonquin Park is quite the trek, especially for those in the GTA.
 It’s about a 3.5-hour drive with no traffic!
-Thankfully, the Niagara Parkway offers stunning views of the Niagara River framed by colourful trees.
+Thankfully, another spot to take in the fall leaves in Ontario is the Niagara Parkway.
+The parkway offers plenty of fall colour lookouts with stunning views of the Niagara River framed by colourful trees.

 On the outskirts of Niagara-on-the-Lakes downtown is Fort George.
-It is here that the Niagara River Recreation Trail starts.
+If you’re looking for things to do with your friends – start here at the Niagara River Recreation Trail.
 This 53 km trail is perfect for fall hikes, biking, walking, and scootering and offers plenty of picnic tables along the way for rest and taking in the beautiful scenery.
-You may also find a winery or farm stand open along the way!
+You will also find a winery or farm stand open along the way!

 For a panoramic view of the river and surrounding landscape, stop at Queenston Heights.
-This park offers plenty of trails, a playground, picnic tables and a sit-down restaurant.
+This park is perfect for families looking for a place to play, rest and take in the fall colours in Ontario, Canada!
+Experience the colour changing trees with a hike down the scenic trails, or spend the day playing at the playground.
+Don’t forget to enjoy a picnic overlooking Niagara or savour a meal at the on-site sit-down restaurant.
 Little heads up, there is a fee to park.

 Blue Mountain is equally stunning in the fall.
 Hike the trails or take the gondola to the top for breathtaking views of the fall colours that blanket the hills and valleys below.
 Time your visit for the weekend of October 12th.
-Not only will you experience fall colours, but you can also attend the Apple Harvest Fest celebrations, a free event!
+Not only will you experience fall foliage in Ontario, but you can also attend the Apple Harvest Fest celebrations, a free event!

 For a family-friendly adventure, a short drive to Collingwood’s 420-foot-long suspension bridge will leave you breathless.
 The views of Georgian Bay and its surroundings are awe-inspiring.
-Prepare to take in views 82 feet above the forest floor.
+Prepare to take in views of the fall canopy 82 feet above the forest floor.
 Now that’s worth the Ontario travel!

 The Collingwood suspension bridge is part of Scenic Caves Nature Adventures.
 There is a fee to enter the park.
 However, the park does offer more than just incredible views.
 The entrance fee also includes access to explore the caves, hike a 15 km trail, a children’s playground, lookouts, etc.